- B.S. in chemistry, San José State University

-Dr. Edward Sambriski joined the faculty in the Chemistry Department in August 2009.
-Prior to coming to Delaware Valley College, he worked as a post-doctoral associate in the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison.
-His previous teaching experience includes courses in chemistry, physics, and chemical engineering.
+Dr. Edward Sambriski joined the faculty in the chemistry department in August 2009.
+Prior to coming to Delaware Valley University, he worked as a post-doctoral associate in the Department of Chemical and Biological Engineering at the University of Wisconsin-Madison; His previous teaching experience includes courses in chemistry, physics, and chemical engineering.

 Throughout his career, Dr. Sambriski has been involved in interdisciplinary projects.
 His research interests are in the areas of macromolecular science, molecular self-assembly, statistical mechanics, biotechnology, nanoscale science, and molecular modeling.
 His research specializes in high-throughput computer modeling and simulations.
 He holds collaborations with research universities nationally and abroad.

 J. A. Moreno-Razo, E. J. Sambriski, N. L. Abbott, J. P. Hernández-Ortiz, and J. J. de Pablo (2012).
 Liquid-crystal-mediated self-assembly at nanodroplet interfaces.
 Nature 485, 86-89.

 E. Cañeda-Guzmán, J. A. Moreno-Razo, E. Díaz-Herrera, and E. J. Sambriski (2012).
 Structure and Translational Diffusion in Liquid Crystalline Phases of a Gay-Berne Mesogen: A Molecular Dynamics Study.
 In J. Klapp et al. (eds.).
 Experimental and Theoretical Advances in Fluid Dynamics, Springer-Verlag, 25-38.